szlevi/byte_of_python/02-preface.md

 ## Kinek íródott ez a könyv? ##

-This book serves as a guide or tutorial to the Python programming language.
+Ez a book serves as a guide or tutorial to the Python programming language.
 It is mainly targeted at newbies.
 It is useful for experienced programmers as well.